 - (1) Salaries or salary ranges applicable to practitioners covered by this Agreement shall be those prescribed in Schedule 1, provided that: - (a) The salary of an Intern shall be at Level 1. - (b) The salary of a Resident Medical Officer shall be within the range of Levels 2 to 4, based on years of relevant experience after graduation. - (c) The salary of a Registrar shall be within the range of Levels 5 to 11, based on years of relevant experience in that capacity. - (d) The salary of a Senior Registrar shall be within the range of Levels 12 to 13, based on years of relevant experience in that capacity. - (e) The salary of a Trainee Psychiatrist shall be within the range of Levels 7 to 13.
-Level 13 shall only be available to those undertaking their elective year. - (f) The salary of a Trainee Medical Administrator or a Trainee Public Health Physician shall be within the range of Levels 6 to 12, based on years of relevant experience in that capacity. - (g) The salary of a Supervised Medical Officer shall be within the range of Levels 5 to 13, based on years of relevant experience in that capacity. - (h) A practitioner who has received a specialist qualification in another clinical discipline, or is undertaking a dual fellowship, shall continue to progress automatically by annual increments, to a maximum of Level 13, for the period of their training. - (i) Subject to the provisions of this Agreement, a practitioner shall be employed in accordance with the level of work performed. - (j) Registrars shall proceed to Level 12 from the date of recognition by the relevant College of having satisfied all the requirements for admission to Fellowship of the College. - (k) Where a salary rate prescribed as at 1 October 2007 is below that which was applicable to the practitioner immediately prior to that date, the practitioner shall be placed at the next salary increment within the applicable classification range but shall not progress to the next salary increment until twelve months have elapsed.
+Level 12 shall be paid to a trainee undertaking advanced training year 1 and Level 13 shall be paid to a trainee undertaking advanced training year 2. - (f) The salary of a Trainee Medical Administrator or a Trainee Public Health Physician shall be within the range of Levels 6 to 12, based on years of relevant experience in that capacity. - (g) The salary of a Supervised Medical Officer shall be within the range of Levels 5 to 13, based on years of relevant experience in that capacity. - (h) A practitioner who has received a specialist qualification in another clinical discipline, or is undertaking a dual fellowship, shall continue to progress automatically by annual increments, to a maximum of Level 13, for the period of their training. - (i) Subject to the provisions of this Agreement, a practitioner shall be employed in accordance with the level of work performed. - (j) Registrars shall proceed to Level 12 from the date of recognition by the relevant College of having satisfied all the requirements for admission to Fellowship of the College. - (2) Subject to good conduct, satisfactory performance, diligence and efficiency, a practitioner shall progress through the salary range by annual increments on their employment anniversary date. - (3) Salaries shall be paid pro rata fortnightly. - (4) The weekly base salary rate of a practitioner shall be calculated by dividing the annual salary rate by 52.1666.

-- (2) Subject to good conduct, satisfactory performance, diligence and efficiency, a practitioner shall progress through the salary range by annual increments on their employment anniversary date. - (3) Salaries shall be paid pro rata fortnightly. - (4) The weekly base salary rate of a practitioner shall be calculated by dividing the annual salary rate by 52.1666. - (5) (a) Practitioners shall receive the following annual Professional Development Allowance payable pro rata fortnightly from the first pay period on or after the dates specified.
+(5) (a) Practitioners shall receive the following annual Professional Development Allowance payable pro rata fortnightly from the first pay period on or after the dates specified.

-1-Apr-07 1-Oct-07 1-Oct-08 1-Oct-09 Intern \$4,000 \$4,120 \$4,244 \$4,371 Resident Medical Officer \$4,000 \$4,120 \$4,244 \$4,371 Registrar \$7,000 \$7,210 \$7,426 \$7,649 Senior Registrar \$10,000 \$10,300 \$10,609 \$10,927 Supervised Medical Officer \$7,000 \$7,210 \$7,426 \$7,649 Trainee Medical Administrator \$7,000 \$7,210 \$7,426 \$7,649 Trainee Psychiatrist \$7,000 \$7,210 \$7,426 \$7,649 Trainee Public Health Physician \$7,000 \$7,210 \$7,426 \$7,649
+3.75% 4.0% 4.5%

+1 st pay period 1 st pay period 1 st pay period

+on or after on or after on or after

+1-Oct-10 1-Oct-11 1-Oct-12

+Intern \$4,535 \$4,716 \$4,929

+Resident Medical Officer \$4,535 \$4,716 \$4,929

+Registrar \$7,936 \$8,253 \$8,625

+Senior Registrar \$11,337 \$11,790 \$12,321

+Supervised Medical Officer \$7,936 \$8,253 \$8,625

+Trainee Medical Administrator \$7,936 \$8,253 \$8,625

+Trainee Psychiatrist \$7,936 \$8,253 \$8,625

+Trainee Public Health Physician \$7,936 \$8,253 \$8,625

-- (b) The Professional Development Allowance is payable during periods of paid leave but is not counted as salary for any other purpose of this Agreement. - (c) The adjustments in the rates reflect increases in line with general percentage salary increases. - (6) Payment Details
+- (b) The Professional Development Allowance is payable during periods of paid leave but is not counted as salary for any other purpose of this Agreement. - (c) The adjustments in the rates reflect increases in line with general percentage salary increases.